scallops-cloud/nodejs-basic-course/01-node-intro/exercises/01-04-more-cli-options/README.md

 ## Exercise:

-1. While preserving `w` option, add new option as in next exercises.
+1. While preserving `w` option, add new option as in 2. and 3.

 2. Add option read `r` to read the file content.